 One difficulty with this strategy was that it is a violation of House rules to have legislative language in appropriations measures; they are only supposed to set spending levels.
 However, control of the Rules Committee provided a solution because a special rule can set aside standing House rules for the individual bill it applies to.
 Thus the majority party could legislate via appropriations bills, but they could deny the minority the same capability.
 The Republicans used this device extensively during the four years of Gingrich’s speakership, and more sparingly in subsequent years.
 We will discuss some details about these efforts in the section on the Appropriations Committee below.

 The Republicans’ intensification of agenda control efforts is reflected in the roll-call data on special rules in Figure 1.
 The proportion of the votes that were partisan by the 51 versus 51 percent standard, which we saw had already been very high, inched up a bit more by the last two Republican congresses, the 108th and the 109th (2003-2007), surpassing 90 percent.
 But even more striking is the pattern in the other line of data, which sets a much higher standard for partisanship: at least 90 percent of each party in opposition to the other.
 In earlier congresses in the series, the proportion of such highly conflictual votes was quite low (below 20 percent), but from the 100th Congress on, it began to rise substantially, and by the end of the Republican period of control in the 109th Congress, it surpassed 80 percent.
+In addition to the majority’s intensified efforts to control the agenda, another reason for this sharp increase in partisan votes on rules was the response by the minority party, which actively began organized efforts to defeat the adoption of the majority’s special rules.

 The majority party’s efforts to secure agenda advantage, and the divisive partisan conflict over those efforts, persisted during the two Democratic congresses from 2007-2011.
 From the time she took the top post, Speaker Pelosi demonstrated her willingness to use special rules to advantage her party’s priorities.
 And, as we see in Figure 1, her tactics produced virtually complete partisan polarization on rules votes.
 In the 110th Congress, 98 percent of those votes found 90 percent party majorities on opposite sides.
 Another development at the beginning of that Congress vividly demonstrates the changed status of the Rules Committee due to its altered relationship to the majority leadership.
 At the time Fenno wrote, an assignment to Rules was in high demand, usually going to members with significant prior service, and it was an exclusive committee (i.e., the only one on which a member could serve).
 In the 110th Congress, when the Democrats took over, they had to appoint five new members to fill their allotment.
 Four of the five were freshmen, and the Democrats also removed the “exclusive” designation, permitting members to serve on other committees as well.
 The committee that was so desirable when it was an independent seat of power in the chamber was much less so as a service committee in support of the majority leadership.